codewithboateng/codewithboateng/README.md

-- 👋 Welcome @codewithboateng
+- 👋 Welcome,This is @codewithboateng

-- ⚡ Fun fact: I love pineapples
+- ⚡ Fun fact: We love pineapples

 <!---
 codewithboateng/codewithboateng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.